A Strategic Vision for SakaiNG

 - Data Capture and Secure Sharing

-- User Autonomy and Networking, which would encompass:
+- User Autonomy and Networking, which might include:

 - Academic Networking